"I'm a control freak by nature, and I feel like if I don't have any control, I get really anxious. I need to be able to have that say."

 TL;DR: Why Zendaya is an Enneagram Type 6

 - Security through preparation: Every career move is calculated.
 She didn't jump from Disney—she produced K.C.
 Undercover as a strategic bridge.
+She walked away from a platinum music single because the contracts and exposure weren't worth the risk.
 She researched Rue's psychology more than any actor Sam Levinson had worked with.

 - Loyalty that borders on unusual: Same stylist since age 14.
 Same core team.
 Same family-first values.
 In an industry that churns through relationships, her consistency is almost defiant.

-- Skepticism of the machine: She questions industry norms, refuses to play the fame game, and maintains boundaries that most stars her age abandon for clout.
+- Skepticism of the machine: She calls herself "Hollywood's acceptable version of a Black girl" and acknowledges her privilege openly.
+She questions industry norms, refuses to play the fame game, and maintains boundaries that most stars her age abandon for clout.

 - Control as comfort: "I need to be able to have that say."
-From her fashion choices to her career trajectory to her fiercely protected relationship—Zendaya needs the steering wheel.
+From fashion choices to career trajectory to her fiercely protected relationship, Zendaya needs the steering wheel.
+She's building a producing empire so she'll still have power even when she's no longer the obvious casting choice.

 What is Zendaya's Personality Type?